Andrew Mark Sauerwein

 Soprano, Vibraphone, and Piano

-An atmospheric journey along the Oregon coast, setting a text by Jane Gibson.
-The musical setting is entirely preoccupied with the sensual beauty of the story and its images.
+This atmospheric journey along the Oregon coast sets a text by my sister, Jane Gibson.
+The music is entirely preoccupied with the sensual beauty of the story and its images.
 The vibraphone adds atmospheric depth and “stillness” to the scene.

 Andy and Quita